alphagov/notifications-net-client/README.md

 open -n /Applications/"Visual Studio.app"
 ```

+If you prefer to run commands from a terminal, a `Makefile` is provided to allow building, testing and nuget packaging.
+- Run `make` on the terminal to give you a list of possible commands

 <details>
-<summary>Setting Mac OS Environment variables (these must be sourced before opening the Visual Application using the command above)</summary>
+<summary>Setting Mac OS Environment variables (these must be sourced before opening Visual Studio or running `Makefile` commands using the command above)</summary>

 ```
 export NOTIFY_API_URL=https://example.notify-api.url